 Living aboard your boat will cause wear from regular use of the space.
 If staying at a marina in your home country for long periods, paying for liveaboard fees (up to $150 extra per month) is necessary.
 If staying in a marina in a foreign country, liveaboard fees are often waived.
 Some marinas charge for electricity and water, be sure to take that into account, especially if you have plans to winter there and that your heating is electric.
 In winter, marinas charge less than in the high season.
 A marina that charges 900$ per month in the summer can charge 500$ in the winter.

-He who lets the sea lull him into a sense of security is in very grave danger. — Hammond Ines
+They who let the sea lull them into a sense of security is in very grave danger. — Hammond Ines

-Life jackets and life rafts need to be serviced every 3 years, as the auto-inflating canisters need testing, and replacing.
-Replacement cartridges for auto-inflating PFDs cost about $35 (again, in Canada).
-If planning to travel for many years out of the country, carry replacement cartridges onboard, because other countries may not carry the ones required by your model and that replacements can't be shipped by air (they're pressurized).
-Re-packing a liferaft is very expensive, and varies depending on the model, and your location in the world.
+Life jackets.
+Wear a life jacket (with a sailing harness) and tether (especially when night sailing).
+The jackets need to be serviced every 3 years, so that the auto-inflating canisters can be tested, and replaced.
+Replacement cartridges for auto-inflating PFDs cost about $35 CAD.
+If planning to travel for many years out of the country, carry replacement cartridges onboard, because other countries may not carry the ones required by your model and that replacements can't be shipped by air since they're pressurized.

 Life jackets that are not auto-inflating are fine, but must have a sailing harness to which you can clip a short tether.
 If the tether is short enough, you won't fall overboard and won't require extra flotation.
 Floating life jackets that are non-inflating are bulky, and may make it difficult, or uncomfortable to sail in.
 Wearing a short tether that keeps you to the boat, and prevents you from falling too far overboard is your best security.
 We recommend a short tether with two clips, so you can clip to another point on the boat while always being clipped on elsewhere.